14th - 19th January 2018

 Writing: Laura Webster (Year 13)

 Editing: Flo Copp (Year 13)

-Learning a new language, like with any new skill, needs practice.
-Though classrooms do offer this opportunity, there are only so many hours a week to work on it with a fluent speaker.
-So, when the Year 13 German class were taken to Germany for a week, there was a real chance to live and breathe the language i a way we weren't able to in England.
+Learning a new language, as with any new skill, needs practice.
+Though classrooms do offer this opportunity, there are only so many hours available to work on a language with a fluent speaker.
+So when the Year 13 German class were taken to Germany for a week, there was a real chance to live and breathe the language in a way we weren't able to in England.

 This was really fantastic for the group’s German because once you’re in a scenario where you don’t necessarily have the chance to take your time to formulate an answer and spend ages thinking of a direct translation, you have to think around it and work on the spot.
-This was especially true for the Kindergarten, it perhaps doesn’t come as a huge surprise that 3 and 4 year olds aren’t the most patient of teachers but they are also learning the language and so can show you a lot of nuances that only a native speaker would pick up.
+This was especially true for the kindergarten: it perhaps doesn’t come as a huge surprise that three and four year olds aren’t the most patient of teachers, but they are also learning the language and so can show you a lot of nuances that only a native speaker would pick up.

 The trip couldn’t have taken place without the huge input of time and generosity and we are incredibly grateful to Frau Whittle, Herr Parkinson, Frau Demtröder, the Liebfrauenschule, our work placements and, of course, our host families and exchanges.